orcephrye/PyMultiTasking/README.md

 ### Decorator Examples

 ---
-Currently there is only the 'Threaded' decorator for multitasking.
-However, future releases will have the Processed decorator and its will have all the same features.
+Currently, there is only the 'Threaded' decorator for multitasking.
+However, future releases will have the Processed decorator and will have all the same features.

 You can make any function or method threaded by simply using the decorator.
 Each time the 'test' method is called it will now respond with a Task object and a Worker will be spawned to execute the function code block.